dikortis/LetsTalkETC/Episodes/Episode_6.md

-on doing and what like what am i chasing after it turns out this little piece of paper like what what am i what is this thing right so just as a hobby I started reading into money doing economics that sort of stuff reading their economics just I guess
+on doing and what like what am i chasing after it turns out this little piece of paper like what what am i what is this thing so just as a hobby I started reading into money doing economics that sort of stuff reading their economics just I guess